artifakt-io/base-wordpress/README.md

 Here is what happens when the container runs on your workstation.
 We apply the same workflow in production for predictible results.

 1. environment variables for all dependencies are gathered: mysql, redis, elasticache, etc.
-2. container is created with standard volumes on /data and /var/log/artifakt.
+2. container is created with standard volumes on /data.
 3. container is configured with standard env. variables
 4. container is started and runs the base image entrypoint
 5. base image entrypoint will look for a custom entrypoint script in /.artifakt folder and run it for you.